-- SKU Velocity: how frequently a SKU is sold over a certain period of time.
+- SKU Velocity: how frequently a SKU is picked over a certain period of time

-- Average Order Value (or AOV): the average amount a customer spends each time they place an order.
+- Average Order Value (or AOV): the average dollar amount a customer spends each time they place an order

 - Stockout rate: how often your business sells out of a particular SKU, depleting available units of the SKU to 0

 By tracking these inventory metrics over time, your business can forecast growth and trend projection on a more granular level and look back to see how your forecasts matched up to reality.

 In addition to your historical sales data, you may also need to pull in other pieces of data, like market conditions.
 Make sure any data you use is properly prepared to achieve the most reliable and accurate forecasts possible.

 “We have a Shopify store but do not use Shopify to track inventory.
 In terms of tracking inventory, we use ShipBob for everything — to be able to track each bottle of perfume, what we have left, and what we’ve shipped, while getting a lot more information on each order.

 The analytics are super helpful.
 We download Excel files from the ShipBob dashboard all the time and use them to analyse everything from cancelations, to examining order weights, to checking on whether ShipBob is shipping orders on time.”